devops329/devops/instruction/security/security.md

 1. Authorized devices can only make requests using an encrypted protocol.
 1. The authorized devices' credentials are rotated hourly.
 1. The types of SQL query that the device can make are restricted and can only return the amount of data that is required for their role.
-1. All authentication and queries to the database is immutably logged.
+1. All authentication and query requests to the database are immutably logged.
 Anomalies trigger an alert.
-1. Request metrics are tracked.
+1. Database metrics are immutably tracked.
 Anomalies trigger an alert.
 1. A honeypot database exists on the network with similar protections, but will immediately trigger an alert for any unexpected requests.

 Are all these layers enough to stop an attacker?
 Probably not, but it will probably slow them down enough for you to notice the intrusion and take direct action.